2023 Alberta general election

 The 2023 Alberta general election was held on May 29, 2023.
 Voters elected the members of the 31st Alberta Legislature.
 The United Conservative Party under Danielle Smith, the incumbent Premier of Alberta, was re-elected to a second term with a reduced majority.
 Across the province, 1,763,441 valid votes were cast in the election.

 The writs of election were issued on May 1, triggering the campaign.
 This was the first election following 2021 amendments to Alberta's Election Act which had set the date of the election to the last Monday of May, subject to the lieutenant governor's usual authority to dissolve the legislature sooner in accordance with the conventions of the Westminster system.
+This made it the first fixed-date election in Alberta.

 Background

 The 2019 Alberta general election resulted in a majority government for the United Conservative Party led by Jason Kenney.
 The election of the new United Conservative government was widely predicted by pollsters and academics during the campaign.
 The United Conservatives captured 54.88 per cent of the popular vote and won 63 of the 87 seats in the Alberta Legislature.
 The incumbent New Democratic Party, led by Premier Rachel Notley, experienced a drop in its popular vote share from 40.62 per cent in the 2015 Alberta general election to 32.67 per cent, and formed the Official Opposition with 24 seats.
 The Alberta Party, led by former Edmonton mayor Stephen Mandel, received 9.08 per cent of the popular vote but failed to win any seats in the legislature.
 Various other parties and independent candidates combined for 3.37 per cent of the popular vote, without gaining any seats in the legislature.
 Journalist Graham Thomson described the 2019 election campaign as "more vicious, more personal, and more divisive" than any other campaign in Alberta's history.

 The United Conservatives were formed through the merger of the two major conservative parties in Alberta, the Progressive Conservative Association of Alberta and the Wildrose Party, in 2017.
 Jason Kenney, a former member of Parliament and minister in Stephen Harper's Conservative Party of Canada federal government, won the 2017 Progressive Conservative Association of Alberta leadership election on a platform of uniting the right-wing parties in Alberta.
 The merger took place after 95 per cent of Wildrose Party members voted in favour of joining the new United Conservative Party and forming the Official Opposition.
 In the same year, Jason Kenney won the 2017 United Conservative Party leadership election and became the leader of the Opposition.